jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 # Metadata: Repetition Level

-The list data type is variable length.
-Unlike other data types a single list can explode into multiple rows of values when flattened.
-So the metadata needs to capture how many elements are there in the list.
-The empty list is already handled by definition level metadata.

-It also gets trickier when you consider nested lists.
-In the schema definition if a path has 2 or more list data type, then it is a nested list.

-- [ ] **TODO:** Concrete example of list with scalar type
-- [ ] **TODO:** Concrete example of List(Struct({k1: List(...)})) 2-level
-- [ ] **TODO:** List(Struct({k1: Struct(k1: List(...))})) 2-level w/ skip
+A list field is variable length and maps to multiple values in a flattened representation.
+Here it should be possible to determine list boundaries so that the flattened values can be reverse mapped back to the correct list field.

+A schema path may define multiple list fields (nested lists).
+This poses a serious challenge in also having to identify at which level of nesting a flattened value belongs.

+Here we need to consider only the non-empty list fields because an empty list field is already handled by the definition level.

+Dremel uses a clever trick to encode both the list boundary and nesting level of a flattened list element into a single metadata value known as repetition level.

-The idea is similar to definition levels.
-In the schema for each path maintain a count of the number of lists which are seen.
-So if there are two list fields in a schema path, then the repetition levels can be values in the range (inclusive) [0, 2].
-A flattened value can have a repetition level of 0, 1 or 2 all with different interpretations.
+There are similarities to how definition level tracks the presence of optional/list fields along a path.
+The maximum possible repetition level for any value along a given schema path (let's call it R) is equal to the number of list fields defined in that schema path.
+The actual repetition level (r) assigned to a flattened value will then fall within the range (inclusive) [0, R].
+If R = 2, then a flattened value can have a repetition level of 0, 1 or 2.

-The first element always inherits the repetition level of its parent list.
-This is the important bit which makes reconstruction of the original structure feasible.
-It acts as a marker which informs us where a list begins.

-If there is no parent list, then the repetition level of the first element is always zero.
-The implication here is that this is also marks a record boundaries.
-When you see that a flattened value has a repetition level which is zero, you know that it is the start of a new nested value.

-- [ ] **TODO:** Concrete examples like AltText.Language.Keyword
+From interpreting the repetition level of a flattened value we can identify the record it belongs to and the nesting level within the record if the schema path defines nested lists.

+The rules for interpreting repetition levels are:
+If r = 0: The value marks the beginning a new record.
+It is the first occurrence of this specific field path within that new record.
+If r < R (max repetition level for a path): This is the first element of a new instance of a nested list.
+The value of 'r' tells us which list in the path (from root to leaf) this new instance belongs to.
+If r = R: This value is a subsequent item belonging to the same instance of most recent list that was previously started.

 # Metadata: required fields only path

-If the schema path contains only required fields then both definition and repetition level values are going to be zero.
-This path contains no optional fields or any list data types.
-The original structure can be reconstructed from the schema.
+Consider a schema path that contains no optional fields and no list fields.
+For any value present along such a path the definition level will always be zero as there are no optional or list fields.
+The repetition level will always be zero as there are no list fields.

+In this specific scenario, which mirrors our simplified data model, the schema alone is indeed sufficient to reconstruct the data, as no structural variations due to optionality or repetition exist.

 ---